Emergency Dentist New York City

 Dental emergencies can be obvious, such as a broken tooth or pain or trauma.
 Other issues such as mild sensitivity or a loose crown probably aren’t emergencies, but they could be.
 If you think you’re experiencing a dental emergency, do not hesitate to contact our office.
 Our team will take great care of you and provide treatment options.

 Dental emergencies can happen, don’t worry!
 It’s important not to ignore dental issues.
 Be sure to contact us right away to prevent any issue from escalating.
-We are here for you for any dental emergency and remember prevention is an impotent step to reduce the risk of dental emergencies.
+We are here for you for any dental emergency and remember prevention is an important step to reduce the risk of dental emergencies.
 Your biannual exams and cleanings help us detect any potential problems.

 If you have a question about a possible dental emergency, such as a broken bridge, call our office and speak with our team.
 Then you’ll get the peace of mind of knowing the next step, whether it be immediate or the next business day.
 We understand dental emergencies can be scary, remember our team is here to help and provide calm, comfortable care.